• Skip to main content

 Tampa City Hall.

 At the corner of N. Florida Avenue and East Kennedy Blvd. is this classical “layer cake” building on the National Register of Historic Places.
-Dating from 1915, it still has many original components intact.
+Dating back to 1915, it still retains many of its original components intact.
 “Hortense the Beautiful” is the name of the four-faced clock in the bell tower.

 Sacred Heart Catholic Church.

-Two blocks north of city hall is this Jesuit church dating from 1898.
-It sits on an earlier Catholic chapel from 1859.
-It became a Franciscan church in 2005.
-The 75 stained glass windows are original and from Germany.
+Two blocks north of City Hall is this Jesuit church, dating from 1898.
+It is situated on the site of an earlier Catholic chapel, built in 1859.
+It was converted into a Franciscan church in 2005.
+The 75 stained glass windows are original and were made in Germany.

 Tampa U.S. Courthouse.

-Dating from 1905, the Old Federal Courthouse is a Beaux Arts-style building across from the church.
-It will also serve as a United States Post Office, courthouse, and custom house.
-Today, this building on the National Register of Historic Places is a Le Meridien Hotel.
+Dating back to 1905, the Old Federal Courthouse is a Beaux-Arts-style building located across from the church.
+It will also serve as a United States Post Office, courthouse, and customs house.
+Today, this building, listed on the National Register of Historic Places, is a Le Meridien Hotel.

 Floridan Hotel.

 Three blocks further north is this N.R.O.H.P. property dating from 1927.
 In its heyday, it was the place to stay downtown.
-As urban decay spreads through the downtown area in the 1960s, the hotel closes by 1966.
+As urban decay spreads through the downtown area in the 1960s, the hotel closed by 1966.
 It will be a transient hotel for another 20 years.
-After a major renovation, the hotel opens again circa 2012.
+After a major renovation, the hotel opened again circa 2012.

 Tampa Theatre and Office Building.